czukowski/I18n_Plural/README.md

   * @param  I18n\Reader\ReaderInterface  $reader

 This method takes a class instance that implements `I18n\Reader\ReaderInterface`.
-You'll implement your own readers to provide translations from any source of your choice.
-If translations in your application come from files, a `I18n\Reader\FileBasedReader` class may be used as a base for the implementation.
+In addition to the sample readers provided for Nette application, you can implement your own readers to provide translations from any source of your choice.
+For translations stored in files, a `I18n\Reader\FileBasedReader` class may be used as a base for the implementation.

 #### public function translate($string, $context, $values, $lang = NULL)